anttipessa/restful-marketplace/README.md

 Now the React application UI can be viewed on http://localhost:3001.

 Server is started with nodemon, so if any changes are made to the code, the server automatically restarts which makes the development and testing much easier.
-Also changes done to React application are immediately visible on the browser (requires page refresh).
+Also changes done to React application are immediately visible on the browser (might require page refresh).

 <hr>